fallahn/xygine/tutorial/part_4/readme.md

 can be done by adding sprites with new textures added to the `TextureID` namespace.
 Alternatively the 'extras' directory in the xygine repository contains a header file called `ShapeUtils.hpp`.
-Adding this to your project will provide functions for quickly creating rectangle or circle shapes which are useful for debugging.
+Adding this to your project will provide functions for quickly creating rectangle or circle shapes which are useful for prototyping.
 The wall entities  need only a `Drawable` component added for this:

     Shape::setRectangle(entity.addComponent<xy::Drawable>(), { wallBounds.width, wallBounds.height });